UPDATE: Spring 2018. This blog has been updated to reflect 2017 legislative changes to G.S. 159-32.

 Does the statute require that every dollar collected, whether at 9:00am or 4:59pm, be deposited the day it is collected?
 The answer is probably not.
 A reasonable interpretation of the law is that each department that collects or receives moneys must make at least one deposit each day.
 This may result in some funds being retained overnight (or possibly even over a weekend) in a safe or other secure area within a department.

-Furthermore the statute allows a unit’s governing board to authorize a unit to make the deposit only when moneys on hand amount to $250 or more, although a deposit must always be made on the last business day of each month.
-Note that the $250 limit is the aggregate amount that all departments of the unit may have on hand at any one time.
-It does not apply to each individual department.
+Furthermore the statute allows a unit’s governing board to authorize a unit to make the deposit only when moneys on hand amount to $500 or more, although a deposit must always be made on the last business day of each month.
+Note that it is unclear whether the $500 limit applies to each individual who collects or receives monies, or whether it is intended as an aggregate limit for the whole unit.
+Each local government should consult with its attorney about how to interpret the provision.

 2. May the department keep checks or cash that it receives as an equipment deposit in a safe and return the funds to the appropriate individual when the equipment is returned?